blessingmwiti/termux-purge/README.md

 Run the script by typing ./install.sh

-This will copy the purge script file to Termux PATH
+This will copy the purgex script file to Termux PATH

-Now just type purge anywhere on the screen.
+Now just type purgex anywhere on the screen.

 Usage.

-Type purge
+Type purgex

 Enter name of the installed package to be removed eg; figlet